A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Numerical validations

 \subsection{Breaking of a regular heap of water with a large wave number}

-In this numerical test, we highlight the importance of factorizing high order derivatives present in the improved eB model~\eqref{eq:eGNLW3f5} together with an appropriate choice of the parameter $\alpha$ in improving the frequency dispersion in high frequency regimes.
-To this end, we consider a sufficiently regular heap of water with a large wavenumber represented by the initial data:
+In this numerical test, we highlight the importance of factorizing high order derivatives present in the improved eB model~\eqref{eq:eGNLW3f5} together with the appropriate choice of the parameter $\alpha$ in improving the frequency dispersion in high frequency regimes.
+To this end, we consider a sufficiently regular heap of water with a large wave number represented by the initial data:

 (dashed lines) with a domain of computation $x \in (-2,2)$ discretized with 512 cells and under periodic boundary conditions.
-The nonlinearity parameter is set as follow: $\eps=0.1$ (non-dimensional setting).
-Our numerical solutions are computed using models~\eqref{eq:eGNLW3} and~\eqref{eq:eGNLW3f5}.
-We compare our numerical solutions with the numerical solutions computed using the Matlab script of Duch\^{e}ne, Israwi and Talhouk~\cite{DucheneIsrawiTalhouk16} and with the GN-CH model obtained in~\cite{BGL17}.
-The frequency dispersion of the original Green-Naghdi models describing a two-layer flow is improved in~\cite{DucheneIsrawiTalhouk16} by introducing a new class of tailored Green-Naghdi models with a slight modification of the dispersion components using a class of Fourier multipliers.
-One can easily recover the one-layer configuration by setting $\gamma=0$ and $\delta=1$.
-In~\cite{DucheneIsrawiTalhouk16}, the authors compute the solution of the obtained Green-Naghdi systems by using spectral methods~\cite{Trefethen00} for spatial discretization and the Matlab solver ode45 for temporal discretization.
-In this numerical test, we compare th numerical solutions of the proposed model eB, with the solutions corresponding to the ``improved" Green-Naghi model.
-This model enjoys the same dispersion relation as the one of the \emph {full Euler system}.
-In~\cite{BGL17}, the authors improve the frequency dispersion of the original Green–Naghdi model in the Camassa–Holm regime (GN-CH) describing a two-layer flow thanks to a new reformulation with a suitably chosen parameter $\alpha$ keeping the same order of precision as the original one, namely $\OO(\mu^2,\mu\eps^2)$.
-One can easily recover the one-layer configuration by setting $\gamma=0$ and $\delta=1$.
-Using similar numerical methods to the one adopted in this paper, in \cite{BGL17} the authors solve numerically the GN-CH model.
+The non-linearity parameter is set as follow: $\eps=0.1$ (non-dimensional setting).
+Our numerical solutions are computed using models~\eqref{eq:eGNLW3} (without factorization) and~\eqref{eq:eGNLW3f5} (with factorization).
+We compare our numerical solutions with the numerical solutions computed using the Matlab script of Duch\^{e}ne, Israwi and Talhouk~\cite{DucheneIsrawiTalhouk16} and with the lower-order GN-CH model obtained in~\cite{BGL17}.
+In~\cite{DucheneIsrawiTalhouk16}, the original Green-Naghdi (GN) model describing a two-layer flow~\footnote{One can easily recover the one-layer configuration by setting $\gamma=0$ and $\delta=1$.} is improved in terms of frequency dispersion by introducing a new class of tailored GN models with a slight modification of the dispersion components using a class of Fourier multipliers.
+In particular, an ``improved" GN model is derived sharing the same dispersion relation as the full Euler (FE) system.
+These type of models are commonly called full dispersion models~\cite{BonaLannesSaut08}.
+The ``improved" GN model is a full dispersion model and its numerical solution will be used as a reference solution.
+Eventually, the goal of this test case is to show that the optimized eB model~\eqref{eq:eGNLW3f5} may provide some results which are in the same league of full dispersion models.